.

 Students may send communications and materials via postal

 service, as appropriate.
-Chat room sessions, when available, can be held
+Chat room sessions, when available,

 on a